Triton Island: History

+On April 10, 1979, Vietnam sent three armed ships to try to land, but they were captured by the troops stationed on the island, with a total of 24 people.
+This incident became one of the basis for the commendation of this troops in August 1982.

+In 2024, China began upgrading its military presence on the island to include a synthetic-aperture radar for tracking stealth aircraft.

-Freedom of navigation manoeuvres
+Freedom of navigation maneuvers

 On January 30, 2016, the United States warship USS Curtis Wilbur passed within 12 nautical miles of the island.
 The Pentagon stated that it had notified none of the three claimants to the island beforehand, and stated the reason for the transit was to protect freedom of navigation, "consistent with international law".
 The People's Republic of China called the voyage "provocative" and that it "violated relevant Chinese laws by entering Chinese territorial waters without prior permission".

 In July 2017, the guided missile destroyer USS Stethem navigated within 12 miles of Triton island as part of a FONOP (Freedom of navigation operation).

 In May 2018, the guided missile destroyer USS Higgins navigated within 12 miles of Triton island as part of a FONOP (Freedom of navigation operation).